Noroff-FEU-Assignments/project-exam-1-Mariuskvaal/README.md

 ## Description

-Online store where you can buy rainjackets.
-Includes four sides.
+Blog / website where you can read about roof accessories Includes four sides.

 - Home page
-- Products
+- About
-- Product Page
+- Blog
-- Contact Form
+- Contact

 ## Built With